Northrop Grumman: Corporate headquarters

-Since 2011, Northrop Grumman's headquarters are in West Falls Church, Virginia (previously Jefferson), unincorporated Fairfax County, Virginia.
+Since 2011, Northrop Grumman's headquarters are in West Falls Church, Virginia.
+Before 2011, the company was headquartered in Los Angeles.
+It decided to move to be closer to its government clients.

-Prior to 2010, the company was headquartered in Century City, Los Angeles, but announced plans on January 4, 2010, to move to the Washington Metropolitan Area by 2011 to be closer to government customers.
-CEO Wesley Bush stated that the company needed to be located close to Capitol Hill lawmakers and officials from intelligence and military communities.
-Northrop Grumman considered sites in Washington, D.C., and in suburbs in Maryland and Virginia.
-The Los Angeles Business Journal wrote "In a way, the announcement was not a surprise" due to the trend of aerospace companies moving to the DC area, the fact that the new CEO is from West Virginia and that CEOs often move corporate headquarters to places that they want the headquarters located.
-A Los Angeles area economic development consultant described the move announcement as a "structural failure at all levels for Los Angeles County."

-District of Columbia economic development officials were "pitching the city's urban hipness and proximity to Capitol Hill power brokers" to Northrop Grumman.
-Maryland promoted its highly educated workforce and its large number of federal facilities, while Virginia marketed itself as a state with relatively low taxes.

-In July 2010, the company announced its purchase of an existing building in Fairfax County and its move in summer 2011.
-It planned to consolidate its Century City headquarters and its existing Arlington County, Virginia, offices into the new headquarters.
-It employed about 40,000 in the Washington DC metropolitan area, including DC and surrounding Maryland and Virginia.

 Accolades and criticism

 Northrop Grumman was named Forbes's Company of the Year in 2002.
 Forbes's announcement credited the company with "master[ing] the art of innovation."
 As of 2019, the company is included on Forbes' list of "America's Best Large Employers".

 Since 2005 Northrop Grumman credits itself with sponsoring educational programs and donating thousands of dollars to various charities.

 Many members of the U.S. government have attended company events and spoken highly of the company and its contributions, for example John McCain.
 In December 2007, Northrop Grumman Corporation was awarded the Ron Brown Award for Corporate Leadership, the only presidential award recognizing companies for outstanding achievement in employee and community relations.

+In 2022, Northrop Grumman and NASA received the National Aeronautic Association's (NAA) Collier Trophy, referred to as the highest honor in aviation, for the James Webb Space Telescope.
+Aviation Week gave Northrop Grumman Grand Laureate Awards for its leadership in the James Webb Space Telescope in 2022 and the B-21 Raider stealth bomber in 2024.